5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 The job data you can set are, inside `msg`:

-* `key`: an arbitrary key to find a job in a response queue, and which can be used to abort jobs using `abortTpoolJob()`.
+* `key`: an arbitrary key to find a job in a response queue.
 * `reponseFifo`: if non-`NULL`, the message will be sent back on this queue when the job is done.
 If `NULL`, the thread pool automatically frees the job when it is done.
 * `processingFunc`: the function to execute for this job.